craddis1/CosmoWAP/docs/source/integrated.rst

 Numerical :math:`\mu` Pipeline
 -------------------------------

 ``pk_int.get_multipole`` provides an alternative numerical approach for computing power spectrum multipoles.
-Rather than using the analytically-derived multipole expressions (e.g. ``pk.NPP.l0``), it constructs the full :math:`P(k,\mu)` from first-order field kernels (defined in ``lib/kernels.py``) and numerically projects onto Legendre multipoles.
+Rather than using the analytically-derived multipole expressions (e.g. ``pk.NPP.l0``), it constructs the full :math:`P(k,\mu)` from given kernels (defined in ``lib/kernels.py``) and numerically projects onto Legendre multipoles.
 This handles any combination of standard and integrated kernels with a single interface.
+This is actually advantageous in this case as we can rewrite these now (up to) 3D integrals for an endpoint LOS to greatly speed up their computation (see Appendix G.1 of 2511.09466).
+The actual integration methods vary but we use general filon-type quadratue for integrals over these exponential functions.

 .. function:: pk_int.get_multipole(kernel1, kernel2, l, cosmo_funcs, kk, zz, sigma=None, n=32, n_mu=256, nr=2000, deg=8, delta=0.1, GL=False)